askmike/gekko/docs/strategies/creating_a_strategy.md

 See the [Tulip indicators](./tulip_indicators.md) document for a list of all supported Tulip indicators and their required parameters.

-### Configurables
+### Strategy parameters

-Adjust method execution by creating custom configuration parameters.
-This way the same method can execute strategies concurrently using different parameters for different markets.
+Adjust strategy execution by creating custom strategy parameters.
+This way the same strategy can execute strategies concurrently using different parameters for different markets.
+For example the MACD strategy has parameters concerning the underlying MACD indicator (such as values for the LONG and SHORT EMAs).
 Create custom configuration settings in the `config/strategies` directory:

     // custom settings:
     config.custom = {
       my_custom_setting: 10,
     };

-Retrieve them in your method like this:
+Retrieve them in your strategy like this:

     // anywhere in your code:
     log.debug(this.settings.my_custom_setting); // Logs 10

 ___Note that the name of your configuration must be the same as the name of the strategy___

-### Tool libraries
+### External libraries

 Gekko uses a few general purpose libraries internally.
 The API from those libraries are available to you as well.
 Most notable libraries are [lodash](http://lodash.com/) (similar as underscore) and [async](https://github.com/caolan/async).

 You can load them like so:

-    // before any methods
+    // before any other code
     var _ = require('lodash');
     var async = require('async');

 ### Logging

-Gekko has a small logger you can use (preferably in your log method):
+Gekko has a small logger you can use (preferably in your log function):

-    // before any methods
+    // before any other code
     var log = require('../core/log.js');

-    // in your log method
+    // in your log function
     log.debug('hello world');

 -----

 Take a look at the existing methods, if you have questions feel free to create an issue.
-If you created your own awesome trading method and want to share it with the world feel free to contribute it to gekko.
+If you created your own awesome strategies and want to share it with the world feel free to contribute it to gekko.